jeffparsons/thoughts/rust/build-caching.md

   - Input to "I built a thing" is again the hashes (same as above), and map of file paths.
 They are only guaranteed to exist until your program exits!!!!!
   - Output of "I built a thing" is... well...
 I guess nothing?
 Oh, maybe optionally "I relocated this to **\_\_**".
 That would be nifty.
 Write up a justification for this.
 - Should "monolithic dependency blob dealie" be part of this?
 It would be good to at least consider it to make sure this design doesn't make it harder.

+[^1]: At the same time acknowledging that this is impossible, and that I am unavoidably biased.